New Zealander digs out of 'wave of ice' that kills 2 guides

 New Zealand's Rescue Coordination Centre said it got a notification from Morgan's locator beacon at about 6:45 a.m. and that rescuers dispatched helicopters and climbing teams.
 Morgan said it took more than two hours for a helicopter to reach them, as it had to fly from the city of Christchurch to the remote location.

 Gaskin said rescuers tried performing CPR on the guides after they found them but it was too late.
 One had died instantly while the other died before anyone could reach him, Gaskin said.
-He said the men were well known in the guiding fraternity and their deaths would have a dramatic impact.
+He said Maier and Hess were well known in the guiding fraternity and their deaths would have a dramatic impact.

 "I'm absolutely broken," Morgan told Television New Zealand.
 "Two of my very dear friends lost their lives today, under tragic circumstances.
 I just got really lucky."